 Like multiplying complex numbers, see how each x- and y-component interacts:

-We list out all four combinations (x&x, y&x, x&y, y&y).
-Since the x- and y-coordinates don’t affect each other (like holding a bucket sideways under a waterfall — nothing falls in), the total energy absorbtion is absorbtion(x) + absorbtion(y):
+We list out all four combinations (x with x, y with x, x with y, y with y).
+Since the x- and y-coordinates don't affect each other (like holding a bucket sideways under a waterfall -- nothing falls in), the total energy absorbtion is absorbtion(x) + absorbtion(y):

 Polar coordinates: Projection